 As an example, here is a nice story to motivate employees.
 Integrity is about moral and ethical principles.
-But is also about working in co operation with others.
+But it is also about working in cooperation with others.

 Integrity in action can be viewed as a way for people to help resolve each other’s problems and grow together.
 Here is another story that shows that.